AlexanderWillner/things.sh/README.md

 [![Things3 URL Helper](https://j.gifs.com/59VllB.gif)](https://youtu.be/6niSmdXanug)

 The application ```ThingsURLHelper.app``` in the folder ```resources``` opens URLs of the form ```thingstodo://show?uuid=XXX``` with XXX being the ```UUID``` of a todo.
 By using ```things.sh csv``` you can identify the according URL of each task and open it within any macOS application, such as spotlight.
 Above an example using a local web page.
+Please note that this has been depreciated since Things 3.4.

 ### Markdown Clipboard to Things Workflow